GW Today looks back at top stories from seniors’ time on campus.

 - Retired Daily Show host Jon Stewart anchored Colonials Weekend in October with two sold-out performances.

-- The class of 2017's last semester as juniors was marked by a record-breaking winter storm.
+- The class of 2018's last semester as sophomores was marked by a record-breaking winter storm.

-- In February, newsman Anderson Cooper discussed the challenges and rewards of his career as an openly gay journalist with a major national platform.
+- In February, CNN anchor Anderson Cooper discussed the challenges and rewards of his career as an openly gay journalist with a major national platform.

-- Sen. Cory Booker was the year’s commencement speaker.
+- Sen. Cory Booker (D-N.J.) was the year’s Commencement speaker.

-- As junior year came to a close, George Washington President Steven Knapp announced his intent to retire as president after a decade of service.
+- As sophomore year came to a close, George Washington President Steven Knapp announced his intent to step down as president after a decade of service.

 - At GW and across the nation, the year’s biggest story was Donald Trump’s surprise election to the presidency.
 For GW students, it was the best of times and the worst of times.